rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 ?> ***Notes***:

 - If the `transaction_status` is `capture` and `fraud_status` is `accept`, it means that the transaction does not requires 3DS .
-The transaction is successfuly complete.
+The transaction is successfully completed.
 - If the `transaction_status` is `pending` and `redirect_url` exists, it means the transaction requires 3DS.
 Open 3DS authentication page.

 ####  Status Codes and Errors

 Status Code | Description | Sample Response Message
 --- | --- | ---
 200 | Successful transaction (non 3DS transaction). | "transaction_status": "capture"
 201 | Need to open the redirect_url (3DS transaction). | "https://api.sandbox.veritrans.co.id/v2/token/rba/redirect/481111-1114-f424a955-ed0f-4a64-88ea-60cdc9655984 "